• Skip to primary navigation

 But there’s also love.
 There’s hope.
 There’s joy.

-But I watched a stunning sunset Tuesday night.
-And I spent time outside exploring with my Lucy Wednesday night.
-Those things don’t change the bad things, but the joy I get from them make everything else worth enduring — and they remind me to hold onto hope that I’ll one day have the things I need.
+Those things don’t change the things that I wish were different, but the joy I get from them makes everything else worth enduring — and they remind me to hold onto hope that I’ll one day have the things I want and need.

 So I thank my Lucy for bringing me joy this evening in the midst of this world’s madness.
+There’s plenty more joy waiting all around me — just waiting for me to find it.

 Share on Social Networks